 Students build on skills developed in practicum IV to further develop integration of scientific and anesthetic principles.
-Competent nurse anesthesia students apply scientific and anesthetic principles, evidence-based practice and safety & amp; amp; quality guidelines to psychomotor skills, critical thinking and decision-making.
-Students gain clinical experience in caring for the functionally incapacitated patient who may present emergently (PS IV & amp; amp; IVE).
-Competence Statement: Applies the principles and practice of nurse anesthesia care well enough to assess, plan, and implement an anesthetic care plan, at a competent level, under minimal supervision of a licensed/certified anesthesia provider for the PS IV & amp; amp; IVE patient.
+'Proficient' nurse anesthesia students apply scientific and anesthetic principles, evidence-based practice and safety & quality guidelines to psychomotor skills, critical thinking and decision-making.
+Students in this practicum require rare supporting and directive cues from preceptors while exhibiting more confidence and application of clinical judgement.
+Students gain clinical experience in caring for the patient who is moribund and may present emergently, as well as the organ donor patient.
+(PS V, VE and VI).
 Prerequisites: ANES 736P